Prior shift estimation for positive unlabeled data through the lens of kernel embedding: INTRODUCTION

-Most state-of-the-art learning algorithms for PU data, such as uPU \cite{duPlessis2014}, nnPU \cite{Kiryo2017} and others \cite{SelfPU,Zhao2022,Luo2021_PULNS} require knowledge of the class prior, i.e. the probability of the positive class.
-Knowledge of the class prior can be used to either modify a risk function or to change a threshold value of a classification rule learned on source data.
+Most state-of-the-art learning algorithms for PU data, such as nnPU \citep{Kiryo2017}, VAE-PU \citep{Na2020} and others \citep{SelfPU,Zhao2022,Luo2021_PULNS} require knowledge of the class prior, i.e. the probability of the positive class.
+Knowledge of the class prior can be used to either obtain calculable representation of a risk function, or to modify a threshold of a classification rule learned on source data.
 Since the class prior is usually unknown, there is an important line of research aimed at developing methods for estimating it from PU data, see \cite{Jainetal2016,Ramaswamy2016,BekkerAAAI18} for representative examples.
 The task is non-trivial, because in the case of PU data we do not have direct access to negative observations, but only to an unlabeled sample which is a mixture of positive and negative observations.
 This implies that the prior is not identifiable in general and one needs to impose assumptions to ensure its uniqueness.

-Moreover, most of the existing methods assume that the class prior remains constant for both the source (training) data and the target (test) data on which we want to perform classification or make an inference.
-This assumption is not fulfilled in many situations, i.e. {\it a class prior shift} occurs.
-For example, imagine that the source data is collected in the period before the outbreak of an epidemic, where the percentage of people with the considered disease is small, while the target data is gathered during an epidemic, where the prevalence of the disease may be much higher \cite{Rolandaetal2022}.
+Moreover, most of the existing methods assume that the class prior is the same for the source (training) data and the target (test) data.
+This assumption is not fulfilled in many situations.
+For example, imagine that the source data is collected in the period before the outbreak of an epidemic, where the percentage of people with the considered disease is small, while the target data is gathered during an epidemic, where the prevalence of the disease may be much higher \citep{Rolandaetal2022}.
 The source and target data may also be collected in different climatic zones, which naturally differ in the prevalence of diseases.
 In such situations, it is necessary to estimate the class prior probability not only for the source PU data but also for new unlabeled target data, for which we only observe features whereas the labels remain unknown.
 Figure \ref{fig_motivation} illustrates the discussed situation.
 In the example, the source class prior $\pi=0.2$ whereas the target class prior is $\pi'= 0.8$.